bermar24/GrowKnow/Software_Requirements_Specification.md

 - 3.1.10 Manage Users & Roles
 - 3.1.11 Explore Learning Roadmaps
 - 3.1.12 Review/Edit/Publish Articles
+- 3.1.13 Unsubscribe from Newslaetter

 #### 3.1.1 Browse AI News
-Visitors can read and navigate through the latest AI news, which are automatically collected, summarized, and tagged.
+Users can read and navigate through the latest AI news, which are automatically collected, summarized, and tagged.

 #### 3.1.2 Admin Panel
 Admins access a dashboard for managing users, roles, and platform-wide settings.